 Over Christmas itself, Scarborough celebrates some quirky traditions.
 Boxing Day is known locally as Ladies Day, a day when all the women of the town are encouraged to dress up and visit the town’s pubs.
-But not before they have witnesses the annual raft race across Scarborough harbour.
+But not before they have witnessed the annual raft race across Scarborough harbour.
 A fancy-dress competition also takes place where no tactics are too low!

-On the beach at midday there is a fishing and fire service charity football match and a golden mile of pennies is laid along the foreshore to raise money for local charities.
+On the beach at mid-morning, there is a fishing and fire service charity football match and a golden mile of pennies is laid along the foreshore to raise money for local charities.
 Boxing Day on Scarborough’s South Bay is not to be missed!